eBay/ebayui-core/src/components/ebay-alert-dialog/README.md

 # ebay-alert-dialog

 Used to force the user to read an import message.
-The dialog will only be dismissed when the user presses the confirm button
+The dialog will only be dismissed when the user presses the confirm button.
+This is the only way to close the dialog.

 ```marko
 <ebay-alert-dialog open alert-text="Confirm">